Challenging a decision about PIP or other benefits

 If you do not agree with the Department for Work and Pensions (DWP) decision about your claim for Personal Independence Payment (PIP) or other benefit, you can appeal.

-With government figures showing that more than half of those that appeal to a tribunal have their Personal Independence Payment (PIP) decision changed, you should always consider appealing if you have a benefit claim rejected.
+government figures showing that more than half of those that appeal to a tribunal have their Personal Independence Payment (PIP) decision changed, you should always consider appealing if you have a benefit claim rejected.
+Stages of appeal

 There can be up to 3 stages of appeal, depending on how far you want to go in challenging the DWP’s decision.